AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

     {% endfor %}
 ```

 This is the simple looping implementation.
-If you're feeling fancy, you can also [play tunes with it](https://github.com/majarspeed/Profiles-Gcode-Macros/tree/main/Beeper%20tunes).
+If you're feeling fancy, you can also [:page_facing_up:play tunes with it](https://github.com/majarspeed/Profiles-Gcode-Macros/tree/main/Beeper%20tunes).
 (Tune macros by Dustinspeed#6423)

 ## Non-PWM Beeper
 Non-PWM beepers are used on some other displays such as the Ender 3 stock display.